 Reading is central to all the children's work here at Waterloo.
 We aim to foster a love of reading and books from the very start.
 We have a well-stocked library from which the children can borrow books to take home and which they visit every week.
 Each classroom also has its own book corner for children to use and enjoy.
 Books are celebrated with work and displays in every classroom.

-In addition, nearly all children are allocated a book from our reading scheme to read at home.
+In addition, nearly all children are allocated a book from our reading scheme (Oxford Reading Tree) to read at home.
 This ensures children make progress throughout their time at primary school and are always reading a book that is both accessible and providing a suitable level of challenge.

 We aim to ensure that children are always writing with a clear audience and purpose in mind.
-Children write in a range of styles and genres in school - you can find more detail about which in the 'curriculum planning' section.
+Children write in a range of styles and genres in school - you can find more detail about this on the class curriculum pages.
 We ensure that children have opportunities to write a range of stories, poetry and non-fiction each term.

 We plan for the children to write based on real, vivid experiences wherever possible, such as outings, visitors to school, or drama and speaking/listening activities.